zlehmann/js-ajax-fetch-lab-v-000/README.md

 ## Overview

-In this lab, you'll use `fetch()` to get remote data from and write data to GitHub.

 ## Introduction

-We're going to use `fetch` to get data from GitHub, fork a repository, and post issues to our forked repository.
+In this lab, we're going to use `fetch()` to get remote data from GitHub, fork a repository, and post issues to our forked repository.

-Getting data from the GitHub API with `fetch` is super simple.
-If we're just trying to `GET` some JSON, we can do this:
+To `GET` data from the GitHub API with `fetch`, we pass the URL to `fetch`:

 ```js
 fetch('https://api.github.com/repos/jquery/jquery/commits')